 Seamus sighed.
 "Why?
 What crazy conspiracy thing do you think she was involved in?
 Oh, I've been keeping me ear to the ground, Karl Wintergreen.
 I know ye've been running round with ideas even more tomfool than usual, bedad.
 Well, take it from me, Ms Shan has an advantage that a lot of you big folk lack, and that's that she's exactly as she seems.
 She's a bossy Indian lesbian who I wouldn't cross on a dare, and that's that.
 So you just leave her be." ...continue reading "Clocks and Boxes — Interlude: Searching"

 Seamus the gnome awoke under the full moon, finding himself alive and well.
 He felt himself up and down for cracks or chips.
-He felt nothing at first, but realised that the arm with which he was feeling was sore and stiff and he realised that it had been glued back on.
+He felt nothing at first, but noticed that the arm with which he was feeling was sore and stiff, and realised that it had been glued back on.

 "Feckin' terrific," he said.
 "Sure and it's a hardware store here.
 Ye'd think there would be better glue."

 Seamus looked up to see Wellsey lounging against a shelving unit full of trellises, and munching on a sandwich.